 The paper outline is as follows.
-In \secref{post-hoc}, we derive linear time algorithms for three kinds of tasks for closed testing using a symmetric, monotonic and separable local test: (1) simultaneity assessment (e.g.\ compute the cost of simultaneity for a single subset of hypotheses chosen pre-hoc or post-hoc), (2) simultaneous inference (e.g.\ type-I error bounds and FDP error bounds calculation for a singe subset of hypotheses), and (3) automatic post-hoc selection (e.g.\ selection of the largest set of hypotheses with a predefined error level for its post-hoc FDP bound).
-Then we focus on the multivariate Gaussian setting to formally evaluate a class of local test satisfying our requirements based on generalized means.
-Specifically, in \secref{cal}, we derive the asymptotic valid calibrated threshold for positively equicorrelated Gaussians, which allows us to calculate the price paid to protect against different levels of dependence using different combination choices.
-Then we calculate closed-form asymptotic power expressions under different signal setting in \secref{pow}, and reason about the sweet spot for different combination methods.
+In \secref{post-hoc}, we derive linear time algorithms for three kinds of tasks for closed testing using a local test of form \eqref{sumform}: 1) simultaneity assessment (e.g., \ compute the cost of simultaneity for a single subset of hypotheses chosen pre-hoc or post-hoc), 2) simultaneous inference (e.g., \ type-I error bounds and FDP error bounds calculation for a single subset of hypotheses), and 3) automatic post-hoc selection (e.g., \ selection of the largest set of hypotheses with a predefined error level for its post-hoc FDP bound).
+Then we focus on the multivariate Gaussian setting to formally evaluate a class of local tests satisfying our requirements based on generalized means.
+Specifically, in \secref{cal}, we derive the asymptotic valid calibrated threshold for positively equicorrelated Gaussians, which allows us to calculate the price paid to protect against different levels of dependence using different combinations choices.
+Then we calculate closed-form asymptotic power expressions under different signal settings in \secref{pow}, and reason about the sweet spot for different combination methods.
 Finally, we confirm that our qualitative conclusions about local tests are preserved after closure, using simulations in \secref{exp}.
 A conclusion including takeaways for practitioners and future directions is provided in \secref{con}.